LCS-VHE/CYOATemplate/README.md

 # CYOA Story App

 This is a story app that my friend and I have built using SwiftUI.
-Here are some iamges
+Here are some images:

 <table>
   <tr>